Where to Find Pastured Chicken

 I’m guessing the majority of unsupplemented pastured chickens live in Hawaii or the tropics–I don’t blame them.
 I’d sooner hitch a ride on the slaughterhouse express than scratch through 2 feet of snow to peck at dead blades of grass for six months out of the year.

 That being said, you may be raising your own backyard chickens on garden scraps and lectin-free goodies–yay you!
 Reader take note: find someone like that and bake them lots of healthy cookies.
 The art of bartering is not dead.
-There is one large-scale farm, however, that appears to meet every possible requirement for the healthiest and most pastured of pastured chickens.
+There are a couple farms, however, that appear to meet every possible requirement for the healthiest and most pastured of pastured chickens.

 Rainbow Ranch Farms